lambdee-board/lambdee-board-web-app/README.md

 All other components which get used in views should be stored in the `frontend/src/components/` directory.
 Components should be written in the functional style and named using PascalCase.

 Let's say that you want to write a button component.
-It should be stored in `frontend/src/components/Button.js`.
+It should be stored in `frontend/src/components/Button.jsx`.

-Any `CSS` styles unique to this component should be saved inside `frontend/src/components/Button.css` and imported in the `.js` file.
+Any `CSS` styles unique to this component should be saved inside `frontend/src/components/Button.css` and imported in the `.jsx` file.

 All `props` used by components should be documented using the [prop-types](https://reactjs.org/docs/typechecking-with-proptypes.html) package.